An Introduction to Closeboard Fencing

 When erecting closeboard fencing you will need to have morticed posts (mortices are the notches in which the rails sit) which can hold your rails.
 It is optional whether you pay for pre-morticed posts or mortice the posts yourself.
 We recommend that if you are not absolutely certain of what you are doing you should buy your posts pre-morticed as they are crafted by professionals in our workshops.

-There are any number of options, the common types of post tops are illustrated below.
+There are plenty of options, the common types of post tops.
 For a standard closeboard fence without a counter rail, a half back weathered post is the norm.
 With a counter rail and capping, a very popular traditional post top is the round top.

 Ended arris rails are installed by slotting them into the mortice hole in the post during erection of the fence.